Norway – part of Scandinavia, known for the Vikings, nature & oil production.

 Data Bundles – Lycamobile Norway

-The Data Bundles are, as the name implies, data-only plans (without 5G NR access @ max.
+The Data Bundles are, as the name implies, data plans (with 5G NR access @ max.
 16 Mbps).

 The following Data Bundles are available, which can be activated by dialing the Activation Code: